 Keeping your details up-to-date helps us deliver better service/s to you and maintain exceptional membership support.

 Your personal information is important to you and us.
 Please let us know if you have any questions or concerns about this policy or our practices – here are our contact details:

 Phone: 03 9699 8634

-Snail mail: Sports Dietitians Australia, Level 2, 375 Albert Road, South Melbourne VIC 3206
+Mail: Sports Dietitians Australia, 375 Albert Road, South Melbourne VIC 3206

 We’ll amend this policy if our practices change.
 Details of most recent amendments and the date they were made will be detailed below.
 The policy will always be available on our website.